Trump zigzags between economic remarks and personal insults at rally in critical Pennsylvania

 “He’s a fighter,” Bridy said.
 “I’d like to see the closed borders.
 He doesn’t mess around.
 He goes at it right away and takes care of business the way it should be.” ___

 Price reported from New York.
-Associated Press writer Bill Barrow in Atlanta contributed to this report.
+Associated Press writers Bill Barrow in Atlanta and Darlene Superville in Arlington, Virginia contributed to this report.

 Credit: AP